 - (August 29, 2019) My Freedom of Information Request to the City, dated June 11, 2019, asked for documents relating to the decision to return Lady Liberty or place Her elsewhere.
 This morning, I finally received a pdf file of heavily-redacted email from Corporation Counsel’s FOIL office, with the explanation that:Records have been redacted pursuant to FOIL Public Officers Law Article 6 §87(2)(g)(iii) “Agency records”.
 States, an agency may deny access to records or portions thereof that are inter-agency or intra-agency materials which are not final agency policy or determinations.
 If you would like to appeal your request, you may do so in writing Mayor Gary McCarthy, City Hall 105 Jay Street, Schenectady, NY 12305.
-Your written appeal will need to be within 30 days.Of course, nothing requires the redacting of this information.
+Your written appeal will need to be within 30 days..Of course, nothing requires the redacting of this information.
 The Mayor has never told us why Lady Liberty needs to be exiled from Liberty Park, and his FOIL office (Corporation Counsel) has decided to hide whatever those reasons and reasoning might be.
 Somehow, an appeal to the Mayor sounds futile..* At the foot of this posting, I have a few comments and screenshots from the pdf FOIL packet.
-You will note that none of the “careful consideration and discussion with our design team” mentioned by the Mayor made it into any document (e.g., email, memorandum, phone call memo, etc.)..
+You will note that none of the “careful consideration and discussion with our design team” mentioned by the Mayor made it into any legible portion of any document (e.g., email, memorandum, phone call memo, etc.)..

 Indeed, this is such a “high visibility” intersection, that several people have already told me they passed right by without seeing Lady Liberty today.
 I was one of those who did not notice The Lady, as I drove west on Union late this morning heading to the Stockade.
 Drivers coming west on Union and going straight or turning right will almost certainly fail to see the Statue without an effort to do so.
 That fat pole itself blocks the view, but so will vehicles turning left and waiting with you for the light to change.